TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 ### Introduction

-Rails has always promoted itself as a framework that makes building a web application easy, but in a world built around the demands of users expecting lightning fast responses as well as increasingly complex UI it wasn't easy for Rails to offer a compelling vision for how they saw a way through that complexity while sticking to core Rails philosophies.
+Rails has always promoted itself as a framework that makes building a web application easy.
+But, in a world built around the demands of users expecting lightning fast responses as well as increasingly complex UI, it wasn't easy for Rails to offer a compelling vision for how they saw a way through that complexity while sticking to core Rails philosophies.
 However just before the release of Rails 7 we finally got a glimpse of how the Rails team saw the future of meeting these demands.
 Hotwire!

 Hotwire is actually an umbrella term for three different frameworks.
 These frameworks are: